Pttn/rieMiner/README.md

-# rieMiner 0.112
+# rieMiner 0.113

 rieMiner is a Riecoin miner using the Getwork protocol and the latest mining algorithm, so it can be used to solo mine efficiently using the official wallet.
 It is adapted from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie):

-* rminerd can be used to mine with the wallet but its algorithm is outdated and slow;
+* rminerd can be used to mine with the wallet, but its algorithm is outdated and slow;
 * fastrie (also known as xptMiner) mines efficiently but only supports the Stratum and the outdated and undocumented XPT protocols.
 Yes, you can also use solo mining pools, but then you depend on them, and they might charge a fee or get the transactions fees for themselves.
 Moreover, it is more gratifying to get directly the reward in your wallet :D ;
 * By combining both, rieMiner can be used to mine efficiently and easily with the wallet!